College admissions in South Korea: University examination

 The tests conducted by each university to select the students they want in early or regular admissions are called university examinations.
 The widely-known types of university exams include essay tests, interview tests, practical tests, and major aptitude tests.
 Taking university exams in the form of so-called "main exams" before 1994 is prohibited by the Ministry of Education's "three no" policy.
 However, some government officials have raised the possibility of resurrecting the "main exams" system.

 Recruitment screening

 General screening

-The general screening is a method of selecting ordinary students from within the quota by using student records, the College Scholastic Ability Test, and the university examination.
+In South Korea, general screening is a method of selecting ordinary students from within the quota by using student records, the College Scholastic Ability Test, and the university examination.
+This process for college admission is a competitive process based on a combination of academic performance and standardized test scores.
+This process is also commonly referred to as the regular admission process.

+The general screening process typically takes place in November of each year, with the application period lasting a few weeks.
+During this time, students are required to submit their academic transcripts, standardized test scores, personal essays, letters of recommendation, and any other required documents as specified by the university.

+The admission decision is based on a comprehensive review of the student's application, including their academic achievements, extracurricular activities, personal essays, and letters of recommendation.
+In addition, the student's scores on the national college entrance exam (CSAT) are also taken into consideration.

+The general screening process is highly competitive, and the number of available spots is limited.
+Therefore, it's important for students to carefully review the admission requirements and prepare their application materials well in advance.
+In addition, some universities may require an interview or additional exams, so students should be prepared for this possibility as well.

+It's also important to note that some universities may have different admission requirements and timelines, so students should check with individual universities for their specific requirements and deadlines.